atrocore/atrocore/docs/01.atrocore/03.administration/05.system-jobs/01.scheduled-jobs/docs.md

 Scheduled Jobs are configurations that automatically create [Jobs](../) at specified intervals.
 They allow you to orchestrate multiple actions, such as import and export feeds, job retrials, system updates, etc. to be executed automatically by the Job Manager subsystem.

-> Some job types are available only with additional modules purchase.
-To execute custom [Actions](../../06.actions/) on a schedule, use the **Action** job type, available with the ["Workflows"](https://store.atrocore.com/en/workflows/20194) module.To calculate data quality metrics, the  ["Data Quality"](https://store.atrocore.com/en/data-quality/20218) module is required.
+> Some job types are available only with additional modules.
+To execute custom [Actions](../../06.actions/) on a schedule, use the **Action** job type, available with the [Workflows](https://store.atrocore.com/en/workflows/20194) module.
+To calculate data quality metrics, the [Data Quality](https://store.atrocore.com/en/data-quality/20218) module is required.
+The **Refresh Cache for Dynamic Relations** and **Calculate Script Fields** job types are available with the [Advanced Data Management](https://store.atrocore.com/en/advanced-data-management/20113) module.

 ## Main functions